 Mark filed a lawsuit in federal district court, Janny v.
 Gamez, against his parole officer and the operators of the Rescue Mission for violating his religious freedom.
 Mark proceeded without a lawyer before the district court, and the court ruled against him, ignoring both the facts Mark presented and clearly established law that prohibits criminal-justice officials from coercing people who are or have been incarcerated to take part in religious programs.
 Americans United, the ACLU, and pro bono co-counsel DLA Piper LLP (US) began representing Mark on appeal, and we filed our opening appellate brief in June 2020.
 The Tenth Circuit ruled in Mark’s favor in August 2021, reversing a grant of summary judgment to the defendants that the district court had issued, and thus allowing the case to proceed to trial in the district court.
 Alliance Defending Freedom then entered the case for the now-former director of the Rescue Mission and filed a petition with the Supreme Court to review the case.

 In January 2022, we reached a settlement with the Rescue Mission’s former director under which Mark will receive damages and the petition for review was withdrawn.
-We will continue to litigate Mark’s case against the parole officer and are currently conducting discovery.
+We are continuing to litigate Mark’s case against the parole officer and are currently conducting discovery.